IuliiaKonovalova/issue_tracker/README.md

 - ### Databases:

-    + PostgreSQL: the database used to store all the data.
+    + [PostgreSQL](https://www.postgresql.org/): the database used to store all the data.

 - ### Other tools:

-    + Git: the version control system used to manage the code.
+    + [Git](https://git-scm.com/): the version control system used to manage the code.
-    + Heroku: the hosting service used to host the website.
+    + [Heroku](https://dashboard.heroku.com/): the hosting service used to host the website.
-    + Github: used to host the source code of the website.
+    + [GitHub](https://github.com/): used to host the source code of the website.
-    + Visual Studio Code: the IDE used to develop the website.
+    + [VSCode](https://code.visualstudio.com/): the IDE used to develop the website.
-    + Chrome: the browser used to view the website.
+    + [Chrome](https://www.google.com/chrome/?brand=BNSD&gclid=Cj0KCQiApL2QBhC8ARIsAGMm-KHfU49tkRTR3Xdd0L54ZCnJl5axIDLzaPnPQYUpLiP-7ulUP46f7yYaAjcLEALw_wcB&gclsrc=aw.ds): the browser used to view the website.
+    + [Draw.io](https://www.lucidchart.com/) was used to make a flowchart for the README file.

+---

+## Design

+---

+## Deployment

+---
+## Credits

 ---
 ## Wireframes

 ### Home page